testground/testground/ROADMAP.md

 #### Milestone 3: We have a performances dashboard

 Maintainers and users have a way to measure and follow Testground's Performances over any "relevant" axis.
+This effort will start with identifying which metrics we want to measure first.

+It might contain:

+- Raw build / run performance for synthetic workload
+- Performance of real-life usage in CI (like `libp2p/test-plans`)
+- Consideration for caching features, re-building, etc.

 ### 2. Testground can be set up as an organization-wide Service